 I've found using between 4% and 8% of the total flour in the recipe as a roux to be ideal.
 I think it's very possible to do percentages outside this range, but for my formulas, 8% has been my soft upper limit.

 Converting a recipe to use tangzhong

 When converting a recipe to using a tangzhong, you might notice the dough feels stiffer than it might have previously.
-This is because some of the liquid that was once “free” and mixed into the dough, is now bound up in the roux itself.
+This is because some of the once “free” liquid mixed into the dough is now bound up in the roux itself.